gleyfer/aviatrix-easy-onprem/README.md

 # Aviatrix-Easy-Onprem

-This is a wrapper around the [aviatrix-demo-onprem](https://github.com/gleyfer/aviatrix-demo-onprem) module which allows the creation of the following topology with a few lines:
+This is a wrapper around the [aviatrix-demo-onprem-aws](https://github.com/gleyfer/aviatrix-demo-onprem-aws) and [aviatrix-demo-onprem-azure](https://github.com/gleyfer/aviatrix-demo-onprem-azure) modules, which allows the creation of the following topologies with a few lines:

 ![AWS Topology](aviatrix-demo-onprem-Topology.png) ![Azure Topology](aviatrix-demo-onprem-Azure.png)